ZeraAI/Catbot-Chatbot/README.md

+Welcome to Catbot!
+-
+Where all your dreams and happiness of learning about cat jokes and cat facts are all gathered in one place!
+To get started, let us first begin by grabbing a close friend or pet, sit down together, and start learning about these mysterious creatures called ‘cats’.
+Our chatbot has been created from scratch.
+You should expect reasonable responses given reasonable input.
+And we hope that you enjoy our program.

-# Catbot
+# Catbot Chatbot
-CatBot is a rules based chatbot built from scratch that gives user facts and jokes about cats from a knowledge base.
+CatBot Chatbot is a rules based chatbot built from scratch that gives user facts and jokes about cats from a knowledge base.
 It uses NLP techniques such as cosine similarity, user input parsing, information retrieval, etc. The chatbot also maintains a user model of the user's name, age, likes, and dislikes based on previous conversations.

 # Installation
 Easy installation, just clone the project and download the necessary libraries/dependencies for python